dherault/serverless-offline/README.md

 --region                -r  The region used to populate your templates.
 Default: the first region for the first stage found.
 --noTimeout             -t  Disables the timeout feature.
 --noEnvironment             Turns off loading of your environment variables from serverless.yml.
 Allows the usage of tools such as PM2 or docker-compose.
+--resourceRoutes            Turns on loading of your HTTP proxy settings from serverless.yml.
 --dontPrintOutput           Turns off logging of your lambda outputs in the terminal.
 --httpsProtocol         -H  To enable HTTPS, specify directory (relative to your cwd, typically your project dir) for both cert.pem and key.pem files.
 --skipCacheInvalidation -c  Tells the plugin to skip require cache invalidation.
 A script reloading tool like Nodemon might then be needed.